-The transmission mechanism described above is at the root of the model's success in explaining two salient features of the data.
-First, collateral effects on the firm and the household allow matching the positive response of spending to a housing price shock.3 Second, nominal debt allows the model to replicate the hump-shaped dynamics of spending to an inflation shock.4 Such improvements in the model's ability to reflect short-run dynamic properties are especially important, given that several studies (e.g., Jordi Galí, 2004; Peter Ireland, 2004b) have stressed the role of nontechnology and nonmonetary disturbances in understanding business fluctuations.
+The transmission mechanism described above is at the root of the model success in explaining two salient features of the data.
+First, collateral effects on the firm and the household side allow matching the positive response of spending to a house price shock.3 Second, nominal debt can replicate the humpshaped dynamics of spending to an inflation shock.4 Such improvements in the model ability to reflect short-run dynamic properties are especially important, given that several studies (e.g. Jordi Galí, 2004, and Peter Ireland, 2004b) have stressed the role of non-technology and non-monetary disturbances for understanding business fluctuations.